Cuban dissidents out of prison but not entirely free

 Others were simply freed pending trial, with charges still intact, or had their sentences altered.

-Virtually all can be returned to jail for minor offences and some say they were told to stay away from opposition politics.
+Virtually all can be returned to jail for minor offenses and some say they were told to stay away from opposition politics.

 "None of them have unconditional freedom.
 None of them," said Elizardo Sanchez, leader of the commission, although he added he did not believe the government would harass them.

-Haydee Gallardo, 51, and her husband were among those released last week and she took part in a protest march organised by the Ladies in White group over the weekend.
+Haydee Gallardo, 51, and her husband were among those released last week and she took part in a protest march organized by the Ladies in White group over the weekend.

 Though she believes she is one of the few to have no conditions set on her release, she says she worries her husband Angel Figueredo, 53, could be returned to jail.